Connor-S-G/Connor-S-G/README.md

 - 4+ Years of experience programming in Python (completing multiple projects).
 - Experience and Understanding of programming in C/C#.
 - Experienced and comfortable working in both Linux and Windows environments.
-- Creation of multiple mini-games in Unity (C#).
+- Creation of multiple mini-games in Unity.
-- Understanding of HTML, CSS and Javascipt.
+- Creation of projects using HTML, CSS and Javascipt.
 - In-depth Cyber Security experience with CyberStart Elite Virtual Summer Camp.

 ## Qualifications and Achievements 🧠